NBISweden/data-submission-documentation/ENA/BGE-Triaenophorus-nodulosus/README.md

     </RECEIPT>
     ```
 * Seems as if, when I created the umbrella initially, I added the assembly project as a parent instead of a child.
 Hence, I have to remove the umbrella from the assembly project, add umbrella to the BGE project, and then finally I can add all 3 assemblies to the umbrella.
 Not sure I'm able to fix this so I asked ENA support for help (2025-12-02).
+* ENA helped but this also identified a security hole in their pipeline, we are not suposed to link bottom-up.
+* New routines are to add the umbrella to GTC tracker, via admin->sequencing, but I'm not allowed to do this.
+Then, also slack CNAG that there is an umbrella to link to the BGE umbrella, so they do it.
+I've slacked CNAG but no reply yet (2025-12-08).
+* New attempt to add assembly projects to umbrella, after ENA support removed the umbrella from the assembly projects:
+    ```
+    curl -u Username:Password -F "SUBMISSION=@update.xml" -F "PROJECT=@umbrella_modified.xml" "https://www.ebi.ac.uk/ena/submit/drop-box/submit/"
+    ```
+    * Receipt:
+        ```

+        ```

 ### Create umbrella